ankitmodi/ankitmodi.github.io/_posts/2021-5-22-explore-fast-and-fix-things.md

 ---
 ### because *Move Fast & Break Things* doesn't work in Healthcare

 Building Health Tech has its nuances & challenges.
 You can't build it like other software.
-You certainly can't build fast & break things in healthcare.
+You certainly can't break things while building health tech.

 This philosophy is unique to software engineering.
 You would rarely see it applied in other engineering disciplines.
-But with healthcare, you can't follow it even while building software.
+But with healthcare, you can't follow it even while doing software engineering.
 Why is it so?
-This blog answers it.
+That's what this blog tries to answer.

-Let's start with understanding what does "Move fast & Break Things" stand for?
+Let's start with understanding what "Move fast & Break Things" stands for.

 ## 1. Move fast & Break Things (MFBT)